Korean diet to lose belly fat?

 The first time I ate with my friend’s family, it was surprising how little their rice bowl was.

-I asked for five bowls of rice as the dinner went on, and I’m not even that big of a person who needs a big meal to be satisfied.
-The bowl was that tiny.
+I asked for five bowls of rice as the dinner went on.
+I’m not even that big of a person that needs a big meal to be satisfied.

-No wonder Koreans are so skinny, I thought to myself.
-By eating more vegetables, meat, fermented products, and little to no simple carbs is how to you can lose your belly fat with a Korean diet.
+No wonder Koreans are so skinny.
+They eat more vegetables, meat, and fermented products than rice.
+The secrets out!
+This is how you can lose belly fat with a Korean diet.

 Korean fad diets